jcgertig/rn-router/README.md

 # Change Log:

+ - _2.2.0_ : Add `activeChildStyle` to link to pass a style to a child if link active.

- - _2.1.5_ : Fix `lastRoute` and in so doing correcting routes deeper than 2 for `transitionBack`.
+ - _2.1.6_ : Fix `lastRoute` and in so doing correcting routes deeper than 2 for `transitionBack`.

  - _2.1.5_ : Fix `transitionBack` for sub wrapped routes.